KIT-IAI/rapidPF/casefile_test_record/README.md

     - there is no significant different result between 2 test cases (computing time, iteration)

 - 418-bus system

   - 5 test cases with 1, 3, 5, 8, 10 connections

+- ALADIN-$/alpha$ issue

+  - lack a terminate condition

+  - based on CasADi, even using other solvers